ericmj/workshop/schedule.md

 * receive
 * spawn

-## Section 5: Basic concurrency abstractions
+## Section 5: Looping construct with send and receive
-Elixir supports some higher level abstractions for concurrency.
-We'll cover the simplest, including
+Elixir allows ture message passsing between processes.
+We'll build a primitive cache
+that:
+* Stores state
-* Tasks
+* Uses recursive looping
-* Agents
+* Matches receive tuples

 ## Section 6: OTP
 Elixir uses OTP, a concurrency abstraction that is in the center of most advanced Elixir programming.
 In this section, we'll cover OTP concepts including
+* GenServer
-* Call and Cast
+* Call
-* Supervisors
+* Cast

 ## Breaks and Lunch
 Customized per class